 The Senecio genus has many potential houseplants, but this article focuses on the easiest to grow species which are the Succulent Senecios.
 Such as the popular String of Pearls.
-After giving you a run down of the different types you might come across we provide some care instructions for your Senecio plant to keep it healthy and great looking.
+After giving you a run down of the different types you might come across we provide some care instructions for your Senecio plant, to keep it healthy and looking great.

 Arguably the most common and popular Senecio houseplant is the String of Pearls (Senecio rowleyanus).
 Looking like a group of neat similar sized peas tied to a string spilling out of their container, they're most definitely an acquired taste.
 Being so completely different to many commonly grown houseplants they make for a fun and unusual talking point.